APlonks/ether-compose/README.md

 sudo ./clean.sh
 ```

-Create blockchain network called bcnetwork if it doesn't exist
+Create blockchain network called bcnetwork if it doesn't exist.
 ```
 docker network create --driver bridge bcnetwork
 ```

-Then run Private Ethereum Blockchain using POS (Proof of Stake) as consensus algorithm
+Then run Private Ethereum Blockchain using POS (Proof of Stake) as consensus algorithm.
 ```
 docker compose --profile pos up -d # for pos
 ```

-or run Private Ethereum Blockchain using POA (Proof of Authority) as consensus algorithm
+or run Private Ethereum Blockchain using POA (Proof of Authority) as consensus algorithm.
 ```
 docker compose --profile poa up -d # for poa
 ```